KDE/documentation-docs-krita-org/reference_manual/filters/colors.rst

        From left to right: original image; rectangle shaped expansion (expand equally to orthogonal and diagonal directions); diamond shaped expansion (expand only to orthogonal directions); octagon shaped expansion (expand to orthogonal directions and a bit less to the diagonal directions).

 Expansion Distance
-    The pixels can be propagated only up to a given distance, or indefinitely, so that all the transparent areas end covered.
+    The pixels can be propagated only up to a given distance, or indefinitely, so that all the transparent areas are covered end-to-end.

     .. figure:: /images/filters/propagate_colors_02.png
        :align: center